Lebanon air traffic controller two-hour strike delays flights

 “If there is no response to our demands, then of course the subsequent steps will be escalatory,” said Ali Hammoud, the head of a committee representing air traffic controllers, according to a statement.

-Airport sources said a total of 13 flights were delayed because of the work stoppage, which ran from 10 a.m. to 12 noon (0700 GMT to 0900 GMT).
+Airport sources said a total of 13 flights were delayed because of the work stoppage, which ran from 10 a.m. to 12 noon.

 The strike coincided with the first legislative session to be held by Lebanon’s parliament in about a year, during which lawmakers are expected to discuss laws regarding wages for public workers.